 A feat nearly equaled in the Chou Den-O Trilogy, where Diend's Complete Form summons copies of eight movie-exclusive Riders, with all nine of them performing their finishers en masse.
 The opponent in question wasn't even nearly as strong as Doras, making this an even bigger case of overkill.

-ACME Chairman: You see, if the Train of Death doesn't kill him, those twenty boxes of TNT will.
-That, or the 100-pound anvil dangling above him, or- Oh, look.
+ACME Chairman: You see, if the Train of Death doesn't kill him, then those crates of TNT will.
+Not to mention the 2-tonne anvil hanging over his head, and- Oh, look.
 There's the Pendulum of Doom!
-What's the Pendulum of Doom doing here?!
+What's the Pendulum of Doom doing there?!
 I did not order the Pendulum of Doom!
 It's overkill!
 Get rid of it!

 He's talking to Wile E. Coyote, by the way.